KeiroD/RPGServ/README.md

 # Installation Process

-You want to drop the `rpgserv` folder into `src/modules` for Anope.
-Or simply extract the contents of `rpgserv` into `src/modules` instead of plopping the folder into `src/modules`.
+You want to drop the `rpgserv` folder into `modules` for Anope.
+Or simply extract the contents of `rpgserv` into `modules` instead of plopping the folder into `modules`.

 Either way, it works just the same.